RISK-Team-Best/RISK/README.md

 #### Instruction:
-Use cmd  to run this program: java -jar RiskGame.jar
+Use cmd  to run this program: java -jar RISK.jar
 (Please note that this project is designed and compiled in JDK 14, if encounter Java version issue, please install JDK14)
 Use IntelliJ to run this program: click RiskGame.java > Run
 (The RiskGame.java includes the static main method to run RISK)